richiesam7/database_ui/README.md

 ## Future implementations
 - Databases - Postgre, Oracle, My SQL
 - Server - Golang, Kotlin
-- Processing - Redis, Kafka, AWS services
+- Processing - Redis, Kafka, AWS services, gRPC
 - Client - Angular, React, Vue.js
+- Infrastructure - Docker, Kubernetes

 ## Releases
-Expected release of v1 - July 2021
+Expected release of v1 - August 2021
+### What to expect
+make install - Gets anll dependencies and packages make start - Start containers and microservices required for the app make demo - sets up demo project with dummy data Access url from browser.
+For example this url will show the details of a mobile phones from dummy data - http://localhost:1000/mobiles/111

 Version 2 - Dec 2021
 Reach out to me if you have any requirements or queries.